Nemo 33: Safety

 The facility allows tourists, amateur divers, and professional divers.
 It requires that divers be at least 12 years of age and in good health.
 All divers must be either certified or supervised by a trainer.
 All divers must have a certified diver as a dive buddy.

 Features

 The facility contains a restaurant, bookshop, swimwear store, souvenir store, and rooms for other water activities.
 There are numerous underwater windows that allow outside visitors and spectators to look into the pools at various depths.
 It also offers tours around the city of Brussels.

-Nemo 33 is now stands as one of the deepest swimming pools in the world, exceeded by Y-40 The Deep Joy in Italy, Deepspot in Poland, and Deep Dive Dubai in the United Arab Emirates.
+Nemo 33 now stands as one of the deepest swimming pools in the world, exceeded by Y-40 The Deep Joy in Italy, Deepspot in Poland, and Deep Dive Dubai in the United Arab Emirates.